 The spotted ratfish (Hydrolagus colliei) lives in the northeastern area of the Pacific ocean off the coast of North America.
 The skin has a pattern of white spots on a brown or grey background.
 It's smooth and scaleless and often has an attractive sheen.

-Like the bony fish - the large class that contains most fish - the spotted ratfish has a cover over its gills called an operculum.
+Like the bony fish—the large class that contains most fish—the spotted ratfish has a cover over its gills called an operculum.
 However, the ratfish gill cover is soft and fleshy while the bony fish gill cover is made of bone.
 Sharks lack an operculum.

 The ratfish has two dorsal fins on its back.
 There is a spine in front of the first one.
 The second dorsal fin consists of two small lobes and can be mistaken for two separate fins.
 There is a caudal fin above and below the elongated and narrow tail.
 The fish has a pair of triangular pectoral fins (one on each side) towards the front of its body and a pair of pelvic fins towards the back of its body.
 The fins can be seen in the photo below.

 The chimera was a fire-breathing monster in Ancient Greek mythology.
-It had the head of a lion, the body of a goat and the tail of a snake.
+It had the head of a lion, the body of a goat, and the tail of a snake.
 The chimaera probably reminded earlier naturalists of the chimera due to the body parts that resemble different animals and the seam-like lateral line system of the fish.

-Eyes, Teeth and Lateral Line
+Eyes, Teeth, and Lateral Line